x75/x75.github.io/_posts/2020-08-19-jetpack-the-story-3-enter-germany.md

 ![](/assets/2020-08-19-jetpack-the-story-part-3-enter-germany/Betrugsschreiben-Fake-Handelsregister-img-001-thumb.jpg){:height="100%" width="30%"}
 ![](/assets/2020-08-19-jetpack-the-story-part-3-enter-germany/Betrugsschreiben-Fake-Handelsregister-2-img-000-thumb.jpg){:height="100%" width="30%"}

+> Bank account

+With the completed registration it is straightforward to get a German bank account, if you ask the right bank.
+Smaller banks often don't have a legal department that can deal with the international regulatory machinery, as was the case with our desired banking partner in DE.
+Suggestions we received that are known to work were Sparkasse and Commerzbank.

+> Summary

 The next story parts will be about these topics currently work-in-progress at the lab.

 > TODO: taxes 2019